celestialskyz/Javascript-Project/README.md

 With Corona being the top story causing massive shut downs of the global economy and travel bans, I want to create a site that can track the cases with a lighthearted theme & bring some positive quarantine activities to help us all through.

 ## Functionality & MVPs
--bar graph of a random selection of 8 countries’ cases cases.
+- bar graph of a random selection of 8 countries’ cases cases.
--interactive and show data points.
+- interactive and show data points.
--fun suggestions for things to do in quarantine.
+- fun suggestions for things to do in quarantine.
--allows you to create your own graph based on chosen x and y parameters.
+- allows you to create your own graph based on chosen x and y parameters.
--double bar graph of all the cases, vs deaths, vs recoveries based on input.
+- double bar graph of all the cases, vs deaths, vs recoveries based on input.
+- reload image when the API is overloaded with requests

 ## Wireframe
 ![](https://openplaybill-seeds.s3.amazonaws.com/FullStackPhotos/wireframs_js.png)